 - System Scheduler: Controls the scheduling of processes using either a single-level dynamically-recomputed scheduling algorithm or an accounting system-based "class" scheduler.
 The Scheduler determines which user program is to be run during a given interval.
 In addition to the scheduling algorithm, two other components are used.
 The Memory Allocator provides access to sharable system resources and the Context Switcher saves and restores program conditions when paging. - Page Manager: The Page Manager is responsible for all transfers of disk pages from memory to disk and back.
-It moves jobs between drum/disk and main memory after the Scheduler determines which user programs are to be in memory for a job to run.
-The Page Manager also determines which programs are to be removed from memory based on their inactivity and scheduling priority. - I/O Service Routines: These routines process user program requests for I/O devices, and consist of three non-cyclic routines.
+It moves jobs between disk and main memory after the Scheduler determines which user programs are to be in memory for a job to run.
+The Page Manager also determines which programs are to be removed from memory based on their inactivity and scheduling priority. - I/O Service Routines: These routines process user program requests for I/O devices, and consist of three noncyclic routines.
 The System Call Handler traps user service requests to the operating system and is the only means by which the user can switch to Exec Mode for operating system service.
-Input/output routines are initiated by the System Call Handler to manage data transfers between peripheral devices and user programs in core memory.
-The
+Input/output routines are initiated by the System Call Handler to manage data transfers between peripheral devices and user programs in memory.
+The disk I/O service routine includes optimization techniques for disk accesses, which according to DEC result in 25 to 50 percent faster disk throughput than would otherwise be possible under the same loading conditions where the controller is saturated with transfer requests.
+The I/O System permits the use of logical device names and allows the user to have device independence.
+The File Handler permits users to define protected output files for permanent storage. - TOPS-20 File System: Provides up to 4000 user accounts/ directories per structure on a 2020 or 2040 and up to 12,000 on the 2060.
+The file system provides a multi-level directly structure and interuser security through directory and file access protection mechanisms. - Common File System, CPS-20: This system supports Loosely Coupled Systems (LCS) in multiprocessor configurations by managing the file systems in the multiprocessor environment. - RSX-20F Operating System: This feature of TOPS-20 controls the front-end processor of the 2040 and 2060.

-- disk I/O service routine includes optimization techniques for disk accesses, which according to DEC result in 25 to 50 percent faster disk throughput than would otherwise be possible under the same loading conditions where the controller is saturated with transfer requests.
-The I/O System permits the use of symbolic device names and allows the user to have device independence.
-The File Handler permits users to define protected output files for permanent storage. - TOPS-20 File System: Provides up to 4000 user accounts/directories per structure on a 2020 or 2040 and up to 12,000 on the 2060.
-The file system provides a multi-level directory structure and interuser security through directory and file access protection mechanisms. - RSX-20 Operating System: This feature of TOPS-20 controls the front-end processor of the 2040 and 2060. - TOPS-20 Exec: Implements the system command language for interactive and batch processing.
+- TOPS-20 Exec: Implements the system command language for interactive and batch processing.
 The Exec also provides file handling, and operator level, and system information commands. - Device Allocator: This feature schedules and allocates requests for peripheral device usage.

 The DECSYSTEM-20 Monitor allows three basic concurrent modes of operation: interactive time-sharing, batch, and remote communications.
 Up to 128 interactive terminals can be handled by the Monitor.
 The DECSYSTEM-20 Monitor, as well as the Command Language for the Monitor, is common to all modes of operation.
-This hierarchy of capabilities within one operating system, as well as the flexible hardware boundaries between the models, permits relatively simple upward growth without extensive retraining or reprogramming.
+This hierarchy of capabilities within one operating system, as well as the flexible hardware boundaries between the models, permit relatively simple upward growth without extensive retraining or reprogramming.